 “The social conflicts of childhood are all part of our education in human relationships and failure to negotiate also provides its own lessons.
 Squabbles are opportunities to be valued, not emergencies to be managed.”

-And besides, we overestimate the magnitude of these social conflicts.
+And besides, we overestimate the magnitude of these social situations.
 Siblings fighting over the same toy shouldn’t elicit the same response as one of them getting a cut or injury.
 They’re not the emergencies we make them out to be.

-When you do need to step in
+What to do when you do need to step in

 1. Describe the situation